Purse a Nursing Career with an LPN Degree

 - Submit a Criminal History Record Check (CHRC) from a State Law Enforcement Authority

-LPN Education & Training Requirements
+LPN Education and Training Requirements

 Applicants for licensure must have completed in one of the state-approved LPN programs in Pennsylvania.
 The program must include at least 1500 hours of instruction.
 Licensure for LPNs who attended an out-of-state nursing program must also have completed 1500 hours of instruction.
 In either case, if the program includes fewer hours, the applicant must make up the missing hours with additional training.